Spring 2020 Semester

-- Have taken CS 2150 with a grade of C- or higher.
+- Prerequisite: CS 2150 with a grade of C- or higher.
 Students that do not meet this prerequisite may be dropped at any point from the class.
 It is the student's responsibility to check this prerequisite and/or speak with the instructor ASAP.
-We’ll assume you have mastered the material in the courses leading up to CS 2150 also, which includes software developments skills in Python, Java, and C++.
+We’ll assume you have mastered the material in the courses leading up to CS 2150 also, which includes software developments skills in Java and C++.

 - Can attend class and lab regularly (attendance will be taken in lab each week and occasionally in lecture)

 - You will be expected to learn programming languages and platforms on your own in this class!
 If you don’t feel comfortable with this, please talk to Prof. Sherriff as soon as possible!